-This biographical survival drama shows a great performance of Reese Witherspoon.
-The death of her mother send the main character into a deep depression, that comes with drug addiction and anonymous sex, which eventually destroys her marriage.
-She starts a journey of self-discovery and healing when she hikes the 1,100 mile Pacific Crest Trail without any hiking experience.
+This biographical survival drama shows a great performance by Reese Witherspoon.
+The death of her mother sends the main character into a deep depression, that comes with drug addiction and anonymous sex, which eventually destroys her marriage.
+She starts a journey of self-discovery and healing when she hikes the 1,100-mile Pacific Crest Trail without any hiking experience.

 25. A Map For Saturday

 Everyone, who considers long-term-traveling and doesn’t have much experience, should watch this movie.
 It doesn’t only give tons of information about many countries around the world, but also shows the preparation involved, the anxiety, friendships and romances along the way, and the ups and down.
 Every traveler will be able to relate to the different emotions and experiences shown in the movie.
 This one is very far on top of the list of the best travel movies out there.

 The characters of Bill Murray and Scarlett Johansson meet in a hotel in Japan, and both struggle with their marriages.
 They become friends and start to explore vivid Tokyo.
 The romantic comedy-drama shows real-life struggles many people can relate to, and gives some great insights into Tokyo’s fascinating culture.

 Here we go again: Another young woman walks all alone for hundreds of miles through the middle of nowhere.
 But this time, she is accompanied by a dog and four camels, and the hike is set in Australia.
 Might sound a bit strange, but the cinematography is truly gorgeous and the performance of the main character is outstanding.